- Who We Are

 The Society for Community Research and Action will have a strong, global impact on enhancing well-being and promoting social justice for all people by fostering collaboration where there is division and empowerment where there is oppression.

-The Society for Community Research and Action is an international organization devoted to advancing theory, research, and social action.
+The Society for Community Research and Action is an organization devoted to advancing theory, research, and social action.
 Its members are committed to promoting health and empowerment and to preventing problems in communities, groups, and individuals.
 SCRA serves many different disciplines that focus on community research and action.

 Four broad principles guide SCRA: